 Methadone is primarily used for pain relief.
 It is also used in the treatment of opioid dependency as it has some of the same effects of heroin without the addictive quality.

 Diazepam(valium, diastat, antenex, ducene,valpam) is used in the treatment of insomnia.
 It can also be used in the treatment of stroke and vertigo.
 It has sedative properties which can be used to help treat the symptoms of alcohol, benzodiazepine and opiate withdrawal.

-Flunitrazepam (Rohypnol, date rape drug)is commonly known as the “date rape” drug or Rohypnol due it ability to cause strong amnesia in addition to having a hypnotic affect as well as well as a relaxant and sedative.
+Flunitrazepam (Rohypnol, date rape drug) is commonly known as the “date rape” drug or Rohypnol due to its ability to cause strong amnesia in addition to having a hypnotic effect as well as well as a relaxant and sedative.
 It is sometimes prescribed to treat severe insomnia.

 Oxazepam (serepax, murelax, alepam, serax) is a sedative used in the treatment of anxiety and depression as well as insomnia.
 It can be used to help with the symptoms of alcohol withdrawal and there is some evidence to suggest it may be helpful in the treatment of post-traumatic stress disorder.